marzimin/Project-1-Cryptocurrencies/README.md

 - Residual plots
 - RMSE plots

-### B: Classifier based models for Technical Indicator Analysis
+### Model 2: Classifier based models for Technical Indicator Analysis

 Our second classification models will evaluate our 83 technical indicators (or features) to find which one (or group) would be best suited to fit our ARIMA models.
 Unlike the regressor model, some minor feature engineering needs to be made for these models: